 The Rite of Christian Initiation of Adults (R.C.I.A.) is the liturgical process concerned with the total spiritual formation of a person that enables an individual to become Catholic.
 The gradual development culminates in the celebration of the Initiation Sacraments of Baptism, Confirmation and Eucharist, usually at the Easter Vigil celebration.
 If you or anyone you know is interested in inquiring about how to become Catholic, or are already Catholic but requires additional sacraments, you are most welcome to come to a meeting to find out more about the process.

-All meetings are planned for Monday evenings at 7:00 PM at Kellaghan Hall in the Family Life Center, unless otherwise noted in the bulletin.
+All meetings are planned for Monday evenings at 7:00 PM in the Rectory Conference Room (located in the church office building), unless otherwise noted in the bulletin.
 If you would like to meet with us to discuss any aspect of our beautiful Catholic faith, give us a call, or just come to a Monday night meeting.

 If you have any questions, please feel free to contact us by calling the office at (561) 276-6892 or via email at [email protected].
 Deacon Rusty Skinner and the rest of the R.C.I.A. team look forward to seeing you soon!